 A balance transfer is when you repay existing debt with a new credit card.
-This moves, or transfers, your balance to the new card but does not reduce the amount you owe.
-Instead, the point of a balance transfer is to get a lower interest rate, save money on finance charges and pay off what you owe much faster.
-In fact, the average household – which owes more than $8,000 to creditors – could save well over $1,000 with one of the best 0% balance transfer credit cards.
+This moves, or transfers, the balance to the new card for future repayment, usually adding a balance transfer fee of around 3% in the process.
+The point of a balance transfer is to get a lower interest rate, save money on finance charges and pay off what you owe much faster.

 When you transfer a balance to a credit card, that card’s issuer pays off your debt with the original lender, which could be another credit card company or lender.
 This satisfies your original agreement and shifts your payment obligation to the new card’s issuer.
 The original lender cannot prevent you from transferring away a balance, as all they see is a payment being made on your behalf.

 You can request a balance transfer when you apply for a new credit card or at a later date.
 But sooner usually is better.
 Many credit card companies offer reduced interest rates and fees on balances transferred within a couple months of account opening.

 Here’s what you’ll need to do a balance transfer: